ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 Status:                  SHUTOFF
 ```
 This confirms the VM was provisioned with reduced capacity and associated with the specified processor pool.

+### Resource reduction during site switchovers (Public and Private Cloud)
+{: #rr-pp-vm}

+When a source VM is configured with a shared processor pool and its backup VM is also assigned to a shared processor pool, the system automatically adjusts resources during a site move:

+- **Move from home site to backup site**: The VM’s resources memory and processor are reduced to the minimum resource values defined for that VM.

+- **Move back from backup site to home site**: The VM’s resources are restored to the original configuration values.

+This automated resource optimization helps reduce licensing costs and ensures efficient utilization during disaster recovery operations.

 ### List shared processor pools (Public and Private Cloud)
 {: #li-sh-pro-po}